Australia

 arts

-• Photos must be the original artwork of the entrant
+๐ŸŒฟ The photo must be the original artwork of the entrant (no AI please).

-• Eucalypts for these purposes include the genera eucalyptus, corymbia and angophora.
+๐ŸŒฟ Eucalypts for the purposes include the genera Eucalyptus, Corymbia and Angophora.

-• Shortlisted entrants (notified by DM before 17/05/2024) must provide a high-quality copy for our websites and agree to Eucalypt Australia using the photos across our social media platforms and websites.
-Photos will all receive attribution.
+๐ŸŒฟ Entrants agree to Eucalypt Australia using the photos across our social media platforms and websites.
+All images will receive attribution.

-• We will notify winners by DM and announce in our stories on Fascination of Plants Day Day 18 May 2024.
+๐ŸŒฟ Eucalypt Australia will notify winners by email and announce in our stories on social media on National Tree Day 27 July 2026.

 Eucalypt Australia